thinkingmachines/ontrack/README.md

 # OnTrack #

-OnTrack tackles the problem of huge numbers of unmatched, messy records across government data silos by using word vectorization and cosine matching to identify the best possible matches for any government record.
+Given a piece of text and a database of possible matches, OnTrack uses word vectorization and cosine matching to find the closest match despite different formatting conventions.

-Read more about our pilot test here.

 This repo contains a collection of text cleaner scripts and matcher classes.

+### Documentation ###
+See the wiki for the [full documentation](https://github.com/thinkingmachines/ontrack/wiki).

 ### Dependencies ###
 * numpy
 * pandas
 * nltk
-* scipy==0.16.1
+* scipy>=0.16.1
 * scikit-learn

-Required NLTK corpus:
-- stopwords
-- punkt

 Dependencies will be installed during setup.